suggitpe/ScalaSandbox/lift-sandbox/docs/2-BuildMapperSchema.md

         }

  * You can see in the above the use of the `StandardDBVendor` class that will provide a large chunk of defaulted behaviour, including connection pooling/reaping etc.

+## 6. Binding the model objects into the Lift framework
+ * Now that we have defined the underlying objects, we can either manage the database schema manually, or we can enlist a schema generation process
+ * So we can focus on Lift rather than a data we will use `Schemifier`.
+This can be added to the mix by adding the following to the `Boot` class.

+        Schemifier.schemify(true, Schemifier.infoF _, Auction, Supplier)

+ * Key thing from the above is that we are defining all of the tables that we wish to include in the database.

+## 7. Things to watch out for (that no one tells you about)
+ * If you get exceptions thrown that the JNDI name cannot be found you need to ensure that the db connection is defined before the schemifier in `Boot.scala`